dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0701.md

 The SolutionThe solution is summarized initially in conjunction with the problem.
 It is also described in detail, often using UML class and interaction diagrams.
 The pattern usually includes a code example.

-159

-Chapter 7 ■ What are Design patterns?
-Why Use them?

 Although code may be presented, the solution is never cut-and-paste.
 The pattern describes an

 approach to a problem.
 There may be hundreds of nuances in its implementation.
 Think about instructions for sowing a food crop.
 If you simply follow a set of steps blindly, you are likely to go hungry come harvest time.
 More useful would be a pattern-based approach that covers the various conditions that may apply.
 The basic solution to the problem (making your crop grow) will always be the same (prepare soil, plant seeds, irrigate, harvest crop), but the actual steps you take will depend on all sorts of factors, such as your soil type, your location, the orientation of your land, local pests, and so on.